 Assumption Description A.NO_EVIL Administrators are non-hostile, appropriately trained, and follow all administrator guidance.
-A.NO_GENERAL_PURPOSE There are no general-purpose computing capabilities (e.g., compilers or user applications) available on DBMS servers, other than those services necessary for the operation, administration and support of the DBMS.
-A.OS_PP_VALIDATED The underlying OS has been validated against an NSA sponsored OS PP of at least Basic Robustness.
-The evaluation and certification of the underlying OS has been done on at least EAL 4 augmented by ALC_FLR.2.
+A.NO_GENERAL_PURPOSE There are no general-purpose computing capabilities (e.g., compilers or user applications) available on DBMS servers, other than those services necessary for the operation,

+Assumption Description

+administration and support of the DBMS.

 A.PHYSICAL It is assumed that appropriate physical security is provided within the domain for the value of the IT assets protected by the TOE and the value of the stored, processed, and transmitted information.